Diagnosis and treatment

 In most cases atrial fibrillation can be managed successfully by your GP but sometimes hospital treatment is needed.

 Dr Fraser Hamilton talks about the two main types of atrial fibrillation medications.

 Your doctor may recommend an anticoagulant or “blood thinning” medicine to lower your risk of stroke by preventing the formation of blood clots.

 The decision to start any blood thinning agents is considered very carefully for each individual.
 Your doctor will estimate your stroke risk and the risk of a serious bleed.
 Your doctor will also discuss which medication may be right for you.

-There are two general classes of anticoagulant that can be taken in tablet form.
-Direct Oral Anticoagulants (DOACs) or Warfarin.
+There are two general classes of anticoagulant that can be taken in tablet form: non-vitamin K oral anticoagulants (NOACs) or warfarin.
 These medications reduce the chances of a stroke by about two-thirds.

 Aspirin is not recommended for reducing the risk of stroke in people with atrial fibrillation.